brenocq/groningen-hunter/README.md

 Please refer to the Python scripts for more detailed information on the setup and operations of the hunters and the bot.

+If you implement new hunters or develop new features, please create a PR.
+If you find any bugs, please open a new issue.
+All help is welcome ;)

 ## License

 This project is licensed under the terms of the MIT License.
 See the [LICENSE](LICENSE) file for the full text.